dotnet/dotnet-docker/samples/globalapp/README.md

 Etc/UTC
 ```

-The app produces the following output, for "America/Los_Angeles" timezone:
+The app produces the following output, for the "America/Los_Angeles" timezone:

 ```bash
 $ docker build --pull -t app .